Nationals vs. Padres Player Props Betting Odds

-Those looking to place a player prop bet can find odds for Juan Soto, Lane Thomas and others in the San Diego Padres-Washington Nationals matchup at PETCO Park on Saturday at 8:40 PM ET.
+Player prop bet odds for Juan Soto, Lane Thomas and others are available when the San Diego Padres host the Washington Nationals at PETCO Park on Sunday at 4:10 PM ET.

 Bet on this matchup or its props with BetMGM!